vivzero/LG-14U530-OpenCore/README.md

 ## Reported Issues
 - VGA Output works, but disconnect detection is not working.
 - Some features won't work: dGPU, SD Card Reader, Windows-only Function Keys, and hibernate mode 25.
-- [Itlwm] After waking from sleep, Wi-Fi doesn't work.
+- After waking from sleep, Wi-Fi doesn't work.
 - [Itlwm] Bluetooth has short range because of Wi-Fi.
 - [VoodooPS2] When using Trackpad at first after booting, its pointing is odd.
 - If you attempt to hibernate, mini PCIe (Intel WLAN) and "Battery Charge Stop Percentage" Config will be lost.